ihr/meta-pipeline/README.md

 # Step 6

 Modify the codestar_input.json so that it contains the right parameters; You will needed a GitHub Access Token which you can create by following this tutorial: https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/ The access token has to have the following scopes: repo, user, and admin:repo_hook.
+Important: In case you want to create a private repo in an organization account, make sure that you spell out 'Organization' and not 'organization' as aparently there is a difference which leads to inability to create the Webhook.

 `aws codestar create-project --cli-input-json file://codestar_input.json`